loggi/loggibud/docs/quickstart.md

 # Getting started

+## Contact information

+If you have any issues during development, you can contact our team using github issues, or alternativelly through bud@loggi.com.

 ## Dataset

 The full dataset is available to [download here](https://loggibud.s3.amazonaws.com/dataset.zip).
 Make sure you unzip the dataset into the data file.
 It should contain two directories named `cvrp-instances-1.0` and `delivery-instances-1.0`.